2024 Best Family, Consumer & Human Sciences Master's Degree Schools in the New England Region

 A Great Overall School

 The overall quality of a master's degree school is important to ensure a good education, not just how well they do in a particular major.
-To account for this we include a school's overall Best Colleges for a Master's Degree ranking which itself looks at a combination of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To take this into account we consider a school's overall Best Colleges for a Master's Degree ranking which itself looks at a collection of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Early-Career Earnings